 An HCALCS shall be designed taking all reasonable steps to ensure that any failure or compromise of its integrity shall not compromise the Security Credentials stored on it or compromise the integrity of any other Device to which it is connected by means of a Communications Link.

 An HCALCS shall be capable of securely disabling Critical Commands other than those Commands set out in Section 8.5 that are Critical Commands.

+An HCALCS shall be capable of verifying its Firmware at power-on and prior to activation of the Firmware, to verify that the Firmware, at that time, is in the form originally received.
+On failure of verification an HCACLS shall be capable of generating and sending an Alert to that effect via its HAN Interface.

 Security Credentials